 Foreign Investment in Myanmar – The Myanmar Investment Rules

-The Myanmar Investment Rules provide significant additional detail on Myanmar’s new foreign investment regime and remove some uncertainty which remained following the publication of the FIL.
-Notification 1/2013 provides details on the business activities foreigners are permitted to engage in and the restrictions that apply.
-Notification 1/2013 divides economic activities into four categories.
-These are:-
+Notification 35/2017 provides details on the business activities foreigners are permitted to engage in and the restrictions that apply.
+Notification 35/2017 divides Types of Investment.
+These are:

 Myanmar Investment Rules and Restricted Activities

-Pursuant to the Myanmar Investment Rules, the list of economic activities in which foreigners can engage in under certain restrictions is wide-ranging and is sub-divided according to the Ministry responsible for the relevant restricted activity.
+Pursuant to the Myanmar Investment Rules, the list of economic activities in which foreigners can engage in under certain restrictions is wide-ranging, and is sub-divided according to the Ministry responsible for the relevant restricted activity.
 Most activities require adherence to the terms and conditions imposed by the relevant Ministry or which normally apply in a particular sector.
-For example various construction and manufacturing activities must be carried out in accordance with ASEAN standards and applicable national codes and regulations and various activities involving livestock must be conducted in accordance with national and/or WHO or ASEAN standards.
-Interestingly Myanmar citizens are prohibited from gambling at casinos formed under the FIL and to which the Myanmar Investment Rules apply.
-Other restrictions include: –
+For example, various construction and manufacturing activities must be carried out in accordance with ASEAN standards, applicable national codes, regulations, and various activities involving livestock must be conducted in accordance with national and/or WHO or ASEAN standards.
+Interestingly, Myanmar citizens are prohibited from gambling at casinos formed under the FIL and to which the Myanmar Investment Rules apply.
+Other restrictions include:-

 Applications under the Myanmar Investment Rules